Cinnamon Skin (film)

 Cinnamon Skin (Spanish: Piel canela) is a 1953 Mexican drama film directed by Juan José Ortega and starring Sara Montiel, Manolo Fábregas and Ramón Gay.
 It was set and partly filmed in Cuba.

+In Havana, gangster moll and singer Marucha, who has had a disfigured face since childhood, is helped by a plastic surgeon who falls madly in love with her.
+The doctor hopes to reform her and turn her into a good woman by transforming her face through surgeries.
+However Marucha, with her new beautiful face, has other plans and becomes a night club entertainer and a highly paid prostitute.